Kentico/xperience-component-starter/README.md

 > Currently it is possible to start the development, but the repository structure might change.

 ## :warning: Repository moved to another location
-> All git clone, git fetch, or git pushoperations targeting the previous location will continue to function as if made on the new location.
+> All git clone, git fetch, or git push operations targeting the previous location will continue to function as if made on the new location.
 However, to reduce confusion, we strongly recommend updating any existing local clones to point to the new repository URL.
 You can do this by using git remote on the command line:

 ```sh
 $ git remote set-url origin https://github.com/Kentico/ems-mvc-component-starter.git